-The solicitor/lawyer will also check that there are no other interested parties.
+The solicitor or lawyer will also check that there are no other interested parties.
 This is particularly important in Portugal, as much of the older property and land that is available has been passed down through families over many years.
-This means that there may be a second-cousin-twice-removed that has a 1/18th share in the property.
 All interested parties, no matter how small, need to agree to the sale.
-Only one needs to object and the whole thing could be thrown into confusion.
-Also note that one will effectively become liable for any outstanding debts on the house; this is something that the solicitor/lawyer will check for.
+Expats should also note that one will effectively become liable for any outstanding debts on the house.
+This is something that the solicitor or lawyer will usually check for.

 7. Do a topographical survey

 Another point to note is that one will need a topographical survey to be performed on the land and structures, to ensure that the boundaries are correct.
 Traditionally, everyone knew everyone else in the villages, and also where their land started and finished.
 The boundaries were marked by specific rocks and trees, but now the land registry needs an accurate picture of the land as they update their records with new purchases.
 It may be that one of the new neighbours has a claim to part of the land, and it is not unknown for a neighbour to own a 10m square plot in the middle of the newly purchased land.

 Once all the correct checks have been made a Promissory Contract is made, and both parties agree to the sale.
 This is accompanied by putting down a deposit of around 10%.
 Once this Promissory is in place, there is a financial penalty to both sides.
 If the buyer backs out, they forfeit their deposit, and if the seller backs out they are legally obliged to return double the deposit.

 Once the Promissory is in place, the Deed of Purchase and Sale or Escitura Publica de Compra e Venda is drawn up.
 Prior to signing this, the lawyer will make a number of additional checks on the property.